zaczhou0928/reciperegressionmodel/README.md

 We set a **significance level** at 0.05, which is a standard threshold for detecting a meaningful discrepancy in statistical testing.

 **Results**:
+Below is a distribution of our test statistics from the permutation test.

 <iframe src="assests/permutation.html" width=800 height=600 frameBorder=0></iframe>